 Firms’ Support for Climate Change Legislation: Industry Competition and the Emergence of Green Lobbies

-Legislative efforts to curb carbon emissions are projected to increase production costs across the board.
-Yet a broad-based coalition of firms has emerged in support of both domestic legislation and international cooperation on mitigation efforts.
-Why do firms lobby in support of environmental policies that directly increase their costs of production?
+Policies to mitigate global climate change entail significant economic costs.
+Yet a growing number of firms lobby actively in favor of regulation to mitigate carbon emissions.
+Why do firms support environmental policies that directly increase production costs?
 By imposing differential costs on market participants, policies designed to mitigate carbon emissions shift market share towards firms with low anticipated adjustment costs.
-This shift in market share increases profitability, compensating for the policy’s direct costs.
-I develop a game theoretic model of climate change policy making in the presence of market competition and show how heterogeneity in adjustment costs induces a preference for regulation among low-cost firms.
-Reducing adjustment costs for high-cost firms may then lead to worse regulatory outcomes by eroding political demand for regulation by low-cost competitors.
+I develop a model of climate change policy making in the presence of market competition and show how heterogeneity in adjustment costs induces a preference for regulation among low-cost firms.
+Reducing adjustment costs for high-cost firms may lead to worse regulatory outcomes by eroding political demand for regulation.
+I test these arguments using firm-level data on lobbying in the U.S. Congress and find strong support: firms anticipating high competitor adjustment costs are more likely to lobby in favor of climate change legislation.
+The paper is available here.

 The Politics of Participation in WTO Accession Negotiations